-If you’re planning a trip to the Windy City and aren’t quite sure what to do, keep reading for a massive itinerary guide for how to spend 3 days in Chicago!
+If you’re planning a long weekend trip to the Windy City and aren’t quite sure what to do, keep reading for our epic 3 days in Chicago itinerary!

-In my humble opinion, this is the best city in the country.
+In my opinion, Chicago is the best city in the country.
 New York and LA are great and all, but I’ll gladly take the friendly Midwestern vibe of Chicago instead.

-Situated on Lake Michigan, Chicago boats one of the most beautiful skylines in the world.
+Situated on Lake Michigan, the Chicago skyline is one of the most beautiful in the world.
 After all, it was here that the first skyscraper was built in 1885!

-With a solid plan, you can definitely check out the best of Chicago in 3 days.
+With a solid Chicago itinerary, you can definitely check out the best of the city in 3 days.
 Let’s get to it!

 How to Spend a Perfect 3 Days in Chicago Itinerary

-The first step in figuring out what to do in Chicago in 3 days is planning when you’ll visit.
+The first step in figuring out what to do during your 3 day Chicago itinerary is planning when you’ll visit.

 Winter in Chicago can be painfully cold, which can definitely put a damper on your trip.
 Unless you enjoy frigid temperatures and cold, biting wind, I recommend skipping out on December-March.

-To enjoy 3 perfect days in Chicago, your best bet is visiting between May and October.
+Your best bet is to visit Chicago between May and October.
 It gets hot and crowded in the summer, but there’s so much going on that it’s worth dealing with those minor inconveniences.

-Another huge tip I have before you book your trip is to purchase a Chicago CityPASS.
+Another huge tip I have before you visit Chicago is to purchase a Chicago CityPASS.

-Essentially this is just a multi-use ticket that actually saves you a bunch of money (50% to be precise!) on the main Chicago attractions.
+Essentially this is just a multi-use ticket that actually saves you a bunch of money (50% to be precise!) on many great Chicago attractions.

-You buy the pass for USD$108, and it includes access to the Shedd Aquarium, Skydeck Chicago and.
-Field Museum.
+You buy the pass for USD$109, and it includes access to the following:

 Best of all, those entrances are mostly express or premium tickets included with the CityPASS, meaning it not only saves you money but saves you time as well.